Minimum requirement:

 Dedicated interfaces allow to define sensitive zones and to visualize 3D mapping of the doses, energies and fluences collected in these zones during the Forward and Reverse calculation.
 It proposes three different visual metaphors to display the information (3D texture, 2D color planes and voxels) and gives the opportunity to filter, clip, and interact with the results in order to highlight the hot paths and critical areas.

 The spherical dose depth curve assumes an isotropic shielding distribution, which is not the case in the real system geometry.
-That is the reason why a detailed radiation model is designed in order to perform the sector analysis with the dose depth curve.
+By using the 3D system geometry in FASTRAD, the real shielding distribution is assumed for the calculation.
+This allows to, in general, bring down the dose constrain and avoid additional shielding that in reality is not needed.

 The part package can bring a significant shielding as it covers the 4-pi space surrounding the silicon die, and it may be manufactured in materials as heavy as metals or ceramics.
 FASTRAD® proposes a non-exhaustive device package database that can be adapted by users for modelling.